rheaj30/Food-Delievery-website/README.md

-foods.html - List all foods on a single page order.html - Page to Order Selected Food category-foods.html - Page to list all the Foods based on Category Selected food-search.html - Page to list all the Foods based on Search keywor
+foods.html - List all foods on a single page order.html - Page to Order Selected Food category-foods.html - Page to list all the Foods based on Category Selected food-search.html - Page to list all the Foods based on Search keyword